LRParser/pubchem-sklearn/capstone_project_jh.md

 1. How do we engineer these three outcomes to fit in the desired binary classification scheme.
 Do we wish to drop the inconclusive results, or do we instead count them as 'inactive'?
 And:
 2. How do we handle the fact that the outcomes are highly imbalanced, e.g. the 'inactive' class is over 7 times larger than the 'active' class?

+Our tentative plan is to coalese the 'Inactive' and 'Inconclusive' values, and to under-sample the 'inactive' class to obtain even representation of 'active' and 'inactive' when training, but we will return to this decision in the "featurization" step of our planned strategy later to determine whether this is optimal.